 Curry is a natural in the courtroom, too, where as a prosecutor he was given the Jury Trial Award in 1997 for the highest number of jury trials in the State Attorney's Office.
 His final year as an Assistant State Attorney was in the repeat offender court, where he prosecuted some of the most dangerous criminals in the area.

-Curry was named to the National Trial Lawyers list of Top 100 Trial Lawyers in 2014.
+Curry was named to the National Trial Lawyers list of Top 100 Trial Lawyers in 2014 and to the Florida Super Lawyers list in 2018.
 He was recently a finalist for U.S. Attorney in the Middle District of Florida.
-He serves on the Executive Board of the American Board of Trial Advocates where his father Gary was once President.
+He serves as President of the Jacksonville chapter of the American Board of Trial Advocates, where his father Gary was once President.
 Curry is also a Board Certified Specialist in Civil Trial Law.
 The rigorous requirements for Board Certification limit the number of lawyers that are able to attain that distinction.

 Curry loves spending time with his wife Annie and their four children.
 Traveling with family and friends is a great joy.
 He especially enjoys hiking and horseback riding on a dude ranch in Wyoming.
 He plays golf and is an avid Florida State fan.